Find a Job You Really Want In

 Show Your Support/Donate

-BOLD (Black Organizing for Leadership and Dignity): BOLD is a national training intermediary focused on transforming the practice of Black organizers in the US to increase their alignment, impact, and sustainability to win progressive change.
+BOLD (Black Organizing for Leadership and Dignity): Focused on transforming the practice of Black organizers for progressive change.
 Donate here.

-INCITE!: INCITE! is a network of radical feminists of color organizing to end state violence and violence in our homes and communities.
-Donate Here.
+INCITE!: A network of radical feminists of color aiming to end violence in communities.
+Donate here.

-National Action Council for Minorities in Engineering (NACME): NACME is the largest provider of college scholarships for underrepresented minorities pursuing degrees at schools of engineering.
+National Action Council for Minorities in Engineering (NACME): The largest provider of scholarships for underrepresented minorities in engineering.
 Donate here.

-Trans Women of Color Collective (TWOCC): The purpose and intent of this collective are to create safe spaces for trans and gender non-conforming people of color and their comrades to foster community and healing in an atmosphere of love, empowerment, and kinship.
+Trans Women of Color Collective (TWOCC): Creates safe spaces for trans and gender non-conforming individuals of color.
 Donate here.